zbtolon/customer-portal/cpmanacctconfsso.md

 * IBM Cloud Identity Services.
 Contact your {{site.data.keyword.BluSoftlayer_notm}} infrastructure Sales Representative for more information.

-If you do not already have an identity provider set up, you can contact your identity provider support for specific steps, or use the following high-level steps to configure your identity provider:
+If you do not already have an identity provider set up, you can contact your identity provider support for specific steps.
+You can also use the following high-level steps to configure your identity provider:
-1. Prepare your identity provider environment by downloading and installing its executable.
+1. Prepare your identity provider environment by downloading and installing the executable file.
 2. Configure your identity provider to work with {{site.data.keyword.BluSoftlayer_notm}} authentication.

 ## Setting up {{site.data.keyword.BluSoftlayer_notm}} infrastructure for SSO